Multi-modal learning for geospatial vegetation forecasting: Model details

 \paragraph{Local timeseries models (Table 2)} We train the local timeseries models (table 2) at each pixel.
 For a given pixel we extract the full timeseries of NDVI and weather variables at 5-daily resolution.
 All variables are linearly gapfilled and weather is aggregated with min, mean, max, and std to 5-daily.
 The whole timeseries before each target period is used to train a timeseries model, for the target period the model only receives weather.
 The Kalman Filter runs with default parameters from darts \cite{herzen.etal_2022}.
 The LightGBM model gets lagged variables from the last 10 time steps and predicts a full 20 time step chunk at once.
 For Prophet we again use default parameters.

-\paragraph{EarthNet models (Table 2)} For running the leading models from EarthNet2021 we utilize the code from the respective github repositories: ConvLSTM \cite{diaconu.etal_2022}\footnote{\url{https://github.com/dcodrut/weather2land}}, SGED-ConvLSTM \cite{kladny.etal_2022}\footnote{\url{https://github.com/rudolfwilliam/satellite_image_forecasting}} and Earthformer \cite{gao.etal_2022} \footnote{\url{https://github.com/amazon-science/earth-forecasting-transformer/tree/main/scripts/cuboid_transformer/earthnet_w_meso}}.
+\paragraph{EarthNet models (Table 2)} For running the leading models from EarthNet2021 we utilize the code from the respective github repositories: ConvLSTM \cite{diaconu.etal_2022}\footnote{\url{https://github.com/dcodrut/weather2land}}, SGED-ConvLSTM \cite{kladny2024enhanced}\footnote{\url{https://github.com/rudolfwilliam/satellite_image_forecasting}} and Earthformer \cite{gao.etal_2022} \footnote{\url{https://github.com/amazon-science/earth-forecasting-transformer/tree/main/scripts/cuboid_transformer/earthnet_w_meso}}.
 We derive the NDVI from the predicted satellite bands red and near-infrared:

-\paragraph{ConvLSTM-meteo (Table 2,3,4, Figure 4,5,6)} Our ConvLSTM-meteo contains four ConvLSTM-cells \cite{shi.etal_2015} in total, two for processing context frames and two for processing target frames.
+\paragraph{ConvLSTM (Table 2,3, Figure 4,5)} Our ConvLSTM contains four ConvLSTM-cells \cite{shi.etal_2015} in total, two for processing context frames and two for processing target frames.
 Each has convolution kernels with bias, hidden dimension of 64 and kernel size of 3.
 We train for 100 epochs with a batch size of 32, a learning rate of $4e^{-5}$ and with AdamW optimizer.
 We train three models from the random seeds 42, 97 and 27.

-\paragraph{PredRNN-meteo (Table 2,3,4, Figure 3,4,7)} Our PredRNN-meteo contains two ST-ConvLSTM-cells \cite{wang.etal_2017} Each has convolution kernels with bias, hidden dimension of 64 and kernel size of 3 and residual connections.
+\paragraph{PredRNN (Table 2,3, Figure 4)} Our PredRNN contains two ST-ConvLSTM-cells \cite{wang.etal_2017} Each has convolution kernels with bias, hidden dimension of 64 and kernel size of 3 and residual connections.
 We use a PatchMerge encoder decoder with GroupNorm (16 groups), convolutions with kernel size of 3 and hidden dimension of 64, LeakyReLU activation and downsampling rate of 4x.
 We train for 100 epochs with a batch size of 32, a learning rate of $3e^{-4}$ and with AdamW optimizer.
 We use a spatio-temporal memory decoupling loss term with weight 0.1 and reverse exponential scheduling of true vs. predicted images (as in the PredRNN journal version \cite{wang.etal_2023}).
 We train three models from the random seeds 42, 97 and 27.